 In September 1950, Delaware County Christian School officially opened its doors to 58 students in grades K-5.
 Holding firm to God's promise found in Jeremiah 32:17, "Ah Sovereign Lord, You have made the heavens and the earth by your great power and outstretched arm.
 Nothing is too hard for you.", forty-three families stepped out in faith and enrolled their children for the 1950-51 school year.
 Operating on a budget of $6,907 and housed in the basement of the First Presbyterian Church of Springfield, the new Christian school began its first year employing two full-time teachers and two part-time teachers.

 Following its early beginnings in that local church basement, Delaware County Christian School has been located in Newtown Square since 1955 when it purchased the former 11-acre George Strawbridge Estate on Malin Road.
 In 1964 the school embarked on its first building program to provide the school with a gymnasium-auditorium.
 The adjacent five acres were also added to the school campus.
-During the 1970's, the high school and middle school buildings were constructed.
+During the 1970's, the upper school and middle school buildings were constructed.

-Then, in 1983, Delaware County Christian School purchased the former Alice Grimm School at 2 Bishop Hollow Road in Newtown Square from the Marple-Newtown School District.
+In 1983, Delaware County Christian School purchased the former Alice Grimm School at 2 Bishop Hollow Road in Newtown Square from the Marple-Newtown School District.
 This addition provided much-needed space for elementary students in grades K-5.

 As more families seek an education that is centered around Jesus Christ, the school continues to expand and improve its facilities.
 In 2000 DC added the DeMoss Center for Worship and the Arts.
-This addition of a 600-seat auditorium/classroom building provided much-needed classroom space as well as a common center for worship, parent meetings, student assemblies, concerts and plays.
+This addition of a 600-seat auditorium/classroom building provided much-needed classroom space as well as a common center for worship, parent meetings, student assemblies, concerts, and plays.

 Since its beginning in 1950, Delaware County Christian School has been committed to providing students with quality education from a Christian perspective in order to keep with its mission of educating students who will serve God and impact the world through biblical thought and action.